-Bank 2 has too much fuel or not enough air.
+- P0175 definition: Bank 2 has too much fuel or not enough air

 Combustion engines run most efficiently when they maintain an air-fuel mixture ratio of 14.7 parts air to 1 part fuel.
-When the upstream oxygen sensor detects there are less than 14.7 parts air to 1 part fuel in the air-fuel mixture, a rich condition exists.
-To keep the engine running properly, the powertrain control module (PCM) tries to compensate for the rich condition by injecting less fuel to the mixture in an effort to maintain the proper 14.7:1 air-fuel ratio.
-When these adjustments become too large, code P0175 is triggered.
+Too much air and/or too little fuel results in the engine running lean setting P0171 or P0174 trouble codes, while too much fuel and/or too little air results in the engine running rich resulting in a check engine light for the P0175 code.
+The rich condition can be caused by a vacuum leak, which introduces more air into the air-fuel mixture, or by a weak fuel system, which does not input enough fuel into the air-fuel mixture.
+To keep the engine running properly, the powertrain control module (PCM) tries to compensate for the lean condition by injecting more fuel to the mixture in an effort to maintain the proper 14.7:1 ratio.
+When these adjustments become too large, the P0175 code is triggered.

 - Lack of power from the engine

 - Strong fuel smell from the exhaust

 - Soot buildup on the spark plug diodes

 With a P0175 code, the first step is to get it properly diagnosed to figure out what is causing the engine to run rich.
 Using the live data function of the FIXD sensor and app allows you to read and analyze fuel trims to properly diagnose a P0175 code.

 If your engine is running lean and you’re not comfortable diagnosing this issue at home, we recommend finding a RepairPal-certified shop to pinpoint the problem and give an accurate estimate for repairs.